-The authority to declare and pay dividends is vested in the Board of Directors.
-The timing, declaration and payment of future dividends to holders of the Company's ordinary shares will be determined by the Company's Board of Directors and will depend upon many factors, including the Company's financial condition and results of operations, the capital requirements of the Group's businesses, industry practice and any other relevant factors.
+The authority to declare and pay dividends is vested in the Parent Company's Board of Directors.
+The timing, declaration and payment of future dividends to holders of the Parent Company's ordinary shares will be determined by the Board of Directors and will depend upon many factors, including the Parent Company's financial condition, results of operations and capital requirements, industry practice and any other relevant factors.

 Under Irish Company Law, dividends may only be paid (and share repurchases and redemptions must generally be funded) out of "distributable reserves."
-The creation of distributable reserves was accomplished by way of a capital reduction, which the Irish High Court approved on December 18, 2014.
-Additionally, on April 27, 2018, the Irish High Court approved the Company's conversion of approximately \$26.0 billion of share premium to distributable reserves.
-As of September 30, 2023, the Company's profit and loss account balance was approximately \$18.1 billion.
+As of September 30, 2024, the Parent Company's profit and loss account balance was approximately \$15.2 billion.

-During fiscal 2023 and 2022, the Company declared four quarterly dividends totaling \$1.45 and \$1.39 per ordinary share, respectively.
-Dividends of \$980 million and \$916 million were paid by the Company to shareholders during fiscal years 2023 and 2022, respectively.
+During fiscal 2024 and 2023, the Parent Company declared four quarterly dividends totaling \$1.48 and \$1.45 per ordinary share, respectively.
+Dividends of \$1,000 million and \$980 million were paid to shareholders during fiscal 2024 and 2023, respectively.
+As of September 30, 2024, there were \$245 million of outstanding dividends declared.
 As of September 30, 2023, there were \$252 million of outstanding dividends declared.
-As of September 30, 2022, there were \$241 million of outstanding dividends declared.